sneptech/claude-desktop-asahi-fedora-arm64/README.md

 The default version of Electron installed for this appears to be screwy, and the version with the best stability for me as of 2025-02-13 was v32.0.0, but your mileage may vary.

+Modify the below instructions for cloning and building as appropriate, like replacing x86_64 with arm64, and clone this repo, not the other one.
+You can figure it out.

 ___

 This project was inspired by [k3d3's claude-desktop-linux-flake](https://github.com/k3d3/claude-desktop-linux-flake) and their [Reddit post](https://www.reddit.com/r/ClaudeAI/comments/1hgsmpq/i_successfully_ran_claude_desktop_natively_on/) about running Claude Desktop natively on Linux.
 Their work provided valuable insights into the application's structure and the native bindings implementation.